 If it's just a regular cut, tear or crack then you can follow the steps below:

 If your dog licks or chews at the bandage, you can get some Anti-Lick Strips to wrap around the bandage or spray with Bitter Apple.
 If you are unsure how to bandage your dogs' paw, then take your dog to the vets.
 Usually a nurse's visit is sufficient to bandage a minor cut.

 A good pet first aid kit will contain most of the supplies you need, which you can get from pet stores or from Amazon.
-To make it easier, I have compiled all the supplies mentioned into the "My Picks" below.
-Here you can reivew each item just by hoovering over the image and pick and choose any you wish to purchase just by clicking "buy".
-It will take you directly to your own Amazon account.
+To make it easier, I have compiled all the supplies mentioned above and below here.

-After three days you can cut the bandage off but now comes the difficult part....
+When bandaging a minor cut, keep it on for at least three days.
+After that time you can cut the bandage off, but now comes the difficult part....
 Keeping the wound from opening up every time your dog walks or runs!
 Luckily, there are a few things you can do to help.

 If the wound keeps re-opening, You can apply a good sealant product.
 Try either Mushers Secret, EMT Gel, Bag Balm, or DermaGel.
 They also aid in the healing process by providing protection against infection.
 If your dog is likely to lick, then try the EMT Spray.